MultiCraft/repixture/mods/rp_mobs/API.md

 counts as dead.

 If this subsystem is not used, the mob will instantly disappear when the HP reaches 0.
-But `on_death` is still called because this is built-in by Minetest.
+But `on_death` is still called because this is built-in by Luanti.

 ### Node damage